vinaykomaravolu/VRRaytracer/README.md

 This is my version of a randomized raytracer.
 Instead of sending a ray at every pixel into the scene, it sends a ray at every pixel in a random direction.
 Therefore more iterations of random rays create a more visually stunning image.
 However since it needs more rays it also takes more time to complete processing.

 Materials were based off of Peter Shirley's algorithms for metal, glass and lambertian.
+Randomized ray tracer based off of Peter Shirley's raytracer in on weekend project.

 Features:
 * Obj loading